This post may contain affiliate links. Read our disclosure page for full details.

-Where to stay: Clown & Bard Hostel (very cheap, but a liiiittle sketchy, not gonna lie, don’t know if I’d stay there now that I’m no longer on a European backpacking budget!) – Click here to search for affordable accommodation in Prague.
+Where to Stay: the Clown & Bard Hostel.
+This place is very cheap but a liiiittle sketchy.
+Not gonna lie, I don’t know if I’d stay there now that I’m no longer on a European backpacking budget!
+Click here to search for affordable accommodation in Prague.

-What to do: Take a free walking tour, wander through little markets, visit the Lennon Wall, explore the many gorgeous churches, climb the hill to Prague castle, admire the architecture, sample absinthe at Absinthe Time,.
+What to Do: Take a free walking tour, wander through little markets, visit the Lennon Wall, explore the many gorgeous churches, climb the hill to Prague castle, admire the architecture, and sample absinthe at Absinthe Time.

 What to Eat: Fried cheese and sausages from street food carts, and lots and lots of plain pasta.
 Also, absinthe!

 *Notes on Prague: For the best photos, hit up Charles Bridge in the early morning, before the majority of tourists are up.
 Also, the Prague McDonald’s served up the best McDonald’s cheeseburger of my life.

 Vienna was next.
 We arrived via a Prague-to-Vienna bus, which took a longer time than the train but was far cheaper.
 Vienna is beautiful: a pastel candy-colored city that is clean and pleasant.

-What to do: Explore St. Stephen’s Cathedral, stroll around Zentralfriedhof, visit famous graves of Beethoven, Schubert, etc., visite the Palace Schonbrunn, stop by amusement park in the Prater, spend Saturday morning at the Naschmarkt.
+What to Do: Explore St. Stephen’s Cathedral, stroll around Zentralfriedhof (Vienna’s central cemetery), visit famous graves like those of Beethoven and Schubert., visit the Palace Schonbrunn, stop by the amusement park in the Prater, and spend Saturday morning at the Naschmarkt.

-What and where to eat:: Tea & omelettes at the gorgeous Cafe Sperl, dinner at small local restaurant, and if it’s winter time, drink Gluhwein (hot mulled wine).
+What and Where to Eat: Tea and omelettes at the gorgeous Cafe Sperl, dinner at small local restaurants and, if you are visiting in winter, drink gluhwein (hot mulled wine).

 Since visiting Vienna, I’ve been to Salzburg and Innsbruck and ultimately preferred those cities more.
 If you visit one place in Austria, I’d suggest picking one of those two for your European backpacking itinerary.